intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

 Installation of IOM
 ===================

 Create a file *values.yaml* and fill it with the content shown in section `values file`_.
 Adapt the settings of *persistence.local.hostPath* and *postgres.persistence.local.hostPath* to point to directories on your computer, which are shared with Docker Desktop.
+Set the right hostname for *mailpit.ingress.hostname*.
 After that, the installation process of IOM can be started.

 .. code-block:: shell